Things To Do & Places To See In Tahaa

-Aside from the island and lagoon tours which we covered above, you’ll also find a few local operators offering jet ski tours in the lagoon (~20,000F per couple) and quad tours in the mountains of the main island (19,000F per couple).
-Poerani Tours is one such company (firstname.lastname@example.org | +689 87788025).
+Apart from the island and lagoon tours we covered above, you might also find local operators offering jet ski tours in the lagoon (~20,000F per couple) and quad tours in the mountains of the main island (19,000F per couple).
+Contact Poerani Tours for options(firstname.lastname@example.org | +689 87788025).

 I hope you’ve found this Tahaa Travel Guide useful.
 For more information about Tahaa and French Polynesia, check out these recommended guides.